martenscs/my-account/README.md

    Allows managing the user's TOTP secret. (no consent required for this client)

-As noted above the `urn:pingidentity:scope:manage_profile` scope is configured with resource attributes that are defined by the Data Broker's reference app schema.
+As noted above the `urn:pingidentity:scope:manage_profile` scope is configured with resource attributes that are defined by the Data Governance Server's reference app schema.
 If another schema is used this scope will need to be re-configured (see the "Customization" section for additional details).

 ### Customization